BrianDLawrence/pqserver/README.md

 ### getQuestionsByCoachingModel(coachingModel:GROW or TOMS, limit:n)

 Returns an array of questions by the coachingModel - coachingModel is an ENUM that can be either GROW or TOMS optional limit - default is set to 100

+### getQuestionsByQuestionType(questionType:[Goal,Reality,Options,Will,Topic,Outcome,Meaning,Success], limit:n)

+Returns an array of questions by the coaching Type.
+The questionType is ENUM that can be any of the above values optional limit - default is set to 100

 ## License